 Before joining HTA, Riëtte worked at Knight Frank providing planning and development consultancy advice for housebuilders, developers, financial institutions and public sector clients.

 Prior to that, Riëtte worked for OPM, a management consultancy, specialising in community engagement, policy research and strategy advice.
 At OPM Riëtte worked on a number of built environment and community cohesion projects for clients such as CABE, the Home Office and the Scottish Executive, including a toolkit for successful community cohesion in area based regeneration initiatives.

 Riëtte has also worked with the Centre of Urban and Regional Studies (CURS), University of Birmingham, on a number of projects, including a European wide comparative research project assessing the impact of urban form on the experience of social exclusion across different built typologies published as Urbex Report 22 ‘The Spatial Dimensions of Urban Social Exclusion and Integration’.

 Up to 1999, Riëtte lectured in planning theory and practice at the Department of Town and Regional Planning, University of Pretoria, South Africa, and worked with several planning consultancies on Integrated Development Plans for townships such as Mamelodi (Pretoria), and former homeland areas such as Ekangala.

 Riëtte has provided planning advice on a number of residential led mixed use schemes, including:

-Riëtte is an Associate Member of the Royal Town Planning Institute and a member of the RIBA Planning Group
+Riëtte is a Member of the Royal Town Planning Institute and a member of the RIBA and RTPI’s Planning Policy Groups.